robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

     it will not get these tags.

 Both of these settings still work, but they are considered deprecated.
-A visible deprecation warning will be added in the future, most likely in Robot Framework 7.0, and eventually these settings will be removed.
+A visible deprecation warning will be added in the future, possibly already in Robot Framework 7.0, and eventually these settings will be removed.
 Tools like Tidy__ can be used to ease transition.

-Robot Framework 6.1 will introduce a new way for tests to indicate they `should not get certain globally specified tags`__.
-Instead of using a separate setting that tests can override, tests can use syntax `-tag` with their :setting:`[Tags]` setting to tell they should not get a tag named `tag`.
+Robot Framework 7.0 will introduce a new way for tests to indicate they `should not get certain globally specified tags`__.
+Instead of using a separate setting that tests can override, tests can use the `-tag` syntax with their :setting:`[Tags]` setting to tell they should not get a tag named `tag`.
-This syntax *does not* yet work in Robot Framework 6.0, but using :setting:`[Tags]` with a literal value like `-tag` `is now deprecated`__.
+This syntax *does not* yet work in Robot Framework 6.x series, but using :setting:`[Tags]` with a literal value like `-tag` `is already deprecated`__.
-If such tags are needed, they can be set using :setting:`Test Tags` or escaped__ syntax `\-tag` can be used with :setting:`[Tags]`.
+If such tags are needed, it is possible to use the :setting:`Test Tags` setting or escape__ the hyphen like `\-tag`.

 __ https://robotidy.readthedocs.io
 __ https://github.com/robotframework/robotframework/issues/4374